gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 You will not be using the cluster today.
 Instead, open R on your computers.

+One caveat you should keep in your mind -- R uses 1-based numbering, meaning that it starts counting at 1 instead of 0.
+Makes a lot of sense when you're doing math...!

 # Install packages in R

 Base or "vanilla" R is plenty powerful and useful, but the benefit of having an open source platform is that anyone can write packages that have specific, improved functions in them.
 R has a few built-in ways of downloading and installing packages, which makes this extra useful.